[Theme music plays]

-Eto Otitigbe: “Cultural sovereignty” is a term I learned when reading about the ways that indigenous cultures in North America propose how we can approach them or how their cultural practices can be understood.
-It really is rooted in the fact that you know it it is up to the group who's kind of originating these stories or these practices to say well this is the culture, this is the artwork, this is the particular history that we're telling, and this is how it needs to be told.
-This is how it should be told for, you know, whatever reasons.
-It's really linked to, you know, belief systems within the group of people and not necessarily concerned with Western academic structures of thought and feeling like it needs to be siloed or packaged in that way.
-So I think that you know when you have an organization like the Canada Council for the Arts that embraces that right, it kind of blows things open and allows so many more voices to come to the table, transform the table, you know, transform the story.
+Eto Otitigbe: “Cultural sovereignty” is a term I learned when reading about the ways that Indigenous cultures in North America propose how we can approach them or how their cultural practices can be understood.
+It really is rooted in the fact that, you know, it is up to the group whose kind of originating these stories or these practices to say, “Well, this is the culture, this is the artwork, this is the particular history that we're telling, and this is how it needs to be told.”
+This is how it should be told for whatever reasons.
+It's really linked to belief systems within the group of people and not necessarily concerned with Western academic structures of thought and feeling like it needs to be siloed or packaged in that way.
+So, I think that you know when, you know, you have an organization like the Canada Council for the Arts who embraces that, right, it kind of blows things open and allows so many more voices to come to the table, transform the table, you know, transform the story.

 Ben Gillespie: At the confluences of new and old art and of the many people who make up America, the New Deal encountered several frictions between traditional notions of the solitary artistic genius and the collective corps of workers.

 Virginia Ewing, who worked with her husband on the WPA in New Mexico, described one such experience when asked about the diversity of artists involved in the project in conversation with Sylvia Loomis:

 Sylvia Loomis: Were there many Indians employed on the projects?